Last Updated On:

-Earlier this year, on May 1st and 2nd, Facebook organized the F8 developer conference in San Jose, California.
+On May 1st and 2nd, 2018 Facebook organized the F8 developer conference in San Jose, California.
 During the conference, Mark Zuckerberg introduced several new features of the social platforms Facebook, Messenger, and Instagram.

 The multiple updates are quite interesting considering what the company has gone through recently.
 Facebook has introduced some major updates like the first Facebook Analytics mobile app, omni-channel, and automated insights.